UKHomeOffice/callisto-accruals-restapi/docs/containers/balance-calculator/orchestration/accrual-balance-calculation.md

 When a `TimeEntry` is received as well as matching Accruals by date as with the [single](#single-day) and [overlapping](overlaping-day) cases above the system must also look for any Accruals with `contribution` records that reference a `time_entry` record with the same `id` as the newly received `TimeEntry`.
 If any are found where the date range covered by the new version of  `TimeEntry` no longer overlaps with the `accrual.date` then a new `contribution` must be created that references the newly received `TimeEntry`  (via the `time_entry` table) and sets `value` to zero.

 ### GMT and BST (daylight saving time)
 The diagrams below show examples where a person has been scheduled to work from 22.00 on one day to 04.00 on the following day.
+The Accruals balance calculator should expect to receive times in ISO 8061 format for reasons explained in the article [Time to Change](https://collaboration.homeoffice.gov.uk/display/EAHW/Time+to+Change) (access required)

 The examples make no attempt to anticipate what a scheduler would do to account for the shift in time that moving from/to BST brings.